CHR-onicles/fm-challenge-coffeeroasters/README.md

 - **Custom `React` hooks**
   - I created a `useContent` hook to handle the fetching of page content, catching errors and transitioning of state.
 - **Handling forms and user inputs**
+  - I added some form feedback if the user tries to create a plan without selecting any options.
 - **Handling HTTP request and response**
   - Even if the challenge is to build a static website, I wanted to know how to handle the content in a scenario where it would be fetched from a server.
 I discovered `Axios Mock Adapter` which proves to be a useful tool to mock requests when building application and you do not have a backend to serve the data.
 - **Routing with `React Router`**